-- As Michelle Obama said, at a "get out the vote event" in Las Vegas in 2018: "Voting does not require any kind of special expertise [...]
+As Michelle Obama said, at a "get out the vote event" in Las Vegas in 2018: "Voting does not require any kind of special expertise [...]
 You don't need to have some fancy degree to be qualified to vote.
 You don't have to read every news article to be qualified to vote.
 You know what you need to be qualified to vote?
 You need to be a citizen [...]
 You need to have opinions about the issues in your community.
 That's what qualifies you to vote [...]
 I've been voting since I was 18 years old.
-And trust me, I didn't know nothing about nothing." - 95 Indictments of voter ignorance rest on elitist, anti-democratic assumptions that voters themselves resist.
+And trust me, I didn't know nothing about nothing."

+95 Indictments of voter ignorance rest on elitist, anti-democratic assumptions that voters themselves resist.
 Concerns about voter ignorance lead inevitably to an unjustified attack on our democratic rights.
 By making information the currency of democratic citizenship, those citizens who lack the required funds are excluded from participation.

 - It is claimed by some that 'factual knowledge about politics is a critical component of citizenship' (lines 30-31).
 Do you agree with such a view?
+Is being knowledgeable in politics becoming more or less important, based on how modern societies have evolved and how modern technology has developed?
 Why or why not? - What do you think was Hannon's purpose in ending the paragraph (from lines 28-34) with a series of questions: '... if so, how strong is this duty?
 Is it enough just to know a few basic facts?
 Or must voters know much more than that?' - How convincing do you find Hannon's argument that reasoning based on factors other than truth is not 'necessarily irrational' (line 48)? - Hannon argues that even uninformed voters should still vote, because they 'have to live with the consequences of what [they] choose' (lines 87-88).
-How far do you agree?
+Similarly, Michelle Obama argues that the only thing that 'qualifies [one] to vote' (line 93).
+Contrast these ideas with those provided by Jason Brennan in Reading 8.
+Which set of ideas do you find more convincing and why?

-- 1. 'Everyone has an opinion, but not everyone's opinion is of equal value.'
+- 'Everyone has an opinion, but not everyone's opinion is of equal value.'
 What is your view?
 (Cambridge 2016) - 2.
-Should young people take a more active interest in politics, even when it is not directly relevant to their lives?
-(RI 2018 Y6 CT1) - 3.
-'Democracy is not for everyone.'
-Comment.
-(RI 2011 Y6 CT1)
+'It is harder than ever for voters to make the right choices in elections today.'
+Discuss.
+(RI 2021 Y6 Timed Practice)

-Reading 14: The political effects of social media platforms on political regimes
+Reading 10: The political effects of social media platforms on political regimes